51-year-old American, Troy Lee Pilkington, killed for refusing to pay taxi fare

 So what did the two men do?

-They walked away, leaving the Thai taxi driver, who makes less than $15 a day I might add, to deal with the mess.
+They walked away, leaving the Thai taxi driver, who probably makes less than $15 a day I might add, to deal with the mess.

-And this to them was “funny”.
+This to them was “funny”.